First DUI Penalties in Utah: What You Need to Know

 1. Mandatory Jail Time or Community Service

 Utah requires at least two days in jail or 48 hours of community service for a first DUI.
-Mandatory jail time may increase if any of the aggravating circumstances listed above apply.
-The exact amount depends on your case and the judge’s decision.

 2. Fines and Fees

-Expect a total cost of $1,400 or more, including:
+Expect a total cost of $1,400 or more, including court fines, surcharges, and required program fees.

 3. Alcohol Screening and Assessment